Category:

 • Handles complex agreements

-• Makes legal work easier for everyone, not just lawyers
+• Makes legal work easier for everyone, not just lawyers and other legal professionals

 • Designed for fast-growing teams that need to move quickly

-• No bouncing between tools
+• No bouncing between contract management solutions and other tools

-Start your 21-day free trial today!
+Start your free trial today!

 2. Juro

 Juro is a contract automation solution suitable for teams that want to manage contracts without jumping between apps.
-It covers the full process, including drafting, reviewing, approving, signing, and storing, right in your browser.
+It covers the full process, including contract drafting, reviewing, approving, signing, and storing, right in your browser.

 Juro